BS-IV 'scam': ED attaches assets of ex-TDP MLA, probes Ashok Leyland | Law-Order

 In a statement, the federal agency said it was also probing the role of major automobile manufacturer Ashok Leyland, headquartered in Chennai, in the case.

-Reddy is currently the chairman of the Tadipatri municipality located in Anantapur district of the state.
-He has earlier represented the Tadipatri seat as an MLA of the Telugu Desam Party (TDP).
+Reddy is currently the chairman of Tadipatri Municipality in Anantapur district of the state.
+He had earlier represented Tadipatri in the Assembly as an MLA of the Telugu Desam Party (TDP).

+An spokesperson for Ashok Leyland said the investigation was not against the company but ''third-party scarp customer''.

+''This matter reported seems to be pertaining to an old investigation from the year 2020-2021.'' ''We have submitted all documents and details as required by the Enforcement Directorate pertaining to this matter, which clearly establishes that we are not implicated in any manner.
+Ashok Leyland is compliant with all emission requirements,'' the spokesperson said.

 The case emerges from a March 2017 ruling of the Supreme Court where it ordered that vehicles not compliant with BS-IV emission norms should not be sold in India by any manufacturer or dealer from April 1, 2017.
 The registration of such vehicles was also prohibited from the same date, the Enforcement Directorate said.